 Forestry Corporation manages plantations over a 30 to 40 year cycle, from planting through to final harvest and replanting.
 As each section of plantation is harvested, it will be quickly replanted with more than 1000 native seedlings per hectare.

 Replanting will include some weed control operations, involving spraying of common agricultural use chemicals, such as round-up.
 We do need to complete weed control two or occasionally three times at the beginning of a timber plantation's 30-40 year life cycle to knock down the pest plants like lantana and privet and get new tree seedlings established quickly so that they out-compete weeds.
 The most effective way to do this is by spraying the area before the new seedlings are planted.
 The herbicides used and the number of applications will depend on the weeds present following site preparation, with our aim being to minimise chemical use.
-We will only be using ground-based spraying methods.
+Spraying methods will be site dependent and a combination of methods, including back pack, skidder and drone will be used.
+All these methods will be controlled from the ground and applied just above the weed layer.

 During May 2017, Forestry Corporation will treat around 50 hectares of recently harvested plantation to remove weeds including grasses, tobacco bush, lantana, camphor laurel, bracken fern and other woody weeds ahead of replanting 1,100 eucalyptus seedlings in every hectare.
 To tackle these weeds, Forestry Corporation will be applying a diluted mix that contains 270 millilitres of Weedmaster ARGO, three grams of Associate, 600 millilitres of Starane Advanced and 200 millilitres of Pulse per 100 litres.

 These herbicides have all been bought off the shelf and will be used in line with the label directions, which the Australian Government regulators have approved as safe for the community and the environment.
-Herbicides used will be applied from the ground, with strict buffers in place to prevent spraying near any waterways or streams.
+Strict buffers will be in place to prevent spraying near any waterways or streams.

 Recreation and tourism